 We’ve tested out some of the most popular French presses on the market, and we were able to narrow the list down to our top ten picks.
 But we didn’t stop there.
 After you go through the reviews, you’ll find a buyer’s guide to help make choosing a French press much easier.
 By the time you’re done reading this guide, you’ll be a relative expert on all things French press-related.

-Quick overview of our Favorites (updated in 2021)
+Quick Overview of Our Favorites (Updated in 2023)

 The 10 Best French Press Coffee Makers

-1. KONA 8-Cup French Press Coffee Maker – Best Overall
+2. KONA 8-Cup French Press Coffee Maker – Best Value

 3. Bodum Chambord French Press (34 oz)